-EHS-D created an online storm water training course which is offered on the storm water webpage.
-The training consists of a video and an 8 question quiz.
+• EHS-D created an online storm water training course which is offered on the storm water webpage.
+The training consists of a video and an 8-question quiz.
 Contractors working on U-M projects are the primary enrollee of the course.
-Over the reporting period, no contractors completed the online training course as there were no active construction projects on campus. https://umdearborn.edu/offices/environmental-health-and-safety/environmental-protection/stormhttps://umdearborn.edu/offices/environmental-health-and-safety/environmental-protection/stormwater/storm-water-training-course [ALSO PART OF PEP-4 BELOW]
+Over the reporting period, 36contractors completed the online training course.

+$\frac{https://umdearborn.edu/offices/environmental-health-and-safety/environmental-protection/storm-water/storm-water-training-course}{} \\$

+[ALSO PART OF PEP-4 BELOW]

-- The exhibit area at the UM-Dearborn's Environmental Interpretive Center (EIC) is open to the public six days a week from 10 am until 5 pm.
+• The exhibit area at the UM-Dearborn's Environmental Interpretive Center (EIC) is open to the public six days a week from 10 am until 5 pm.
 The exhibit area contains several interactive exhibits that allow the visitors to learn about various aspects of the Rouge River Watershed, water quality concerns and conservation efforts and practices.
 These exhibits are also used in our formal education programs and university courses.
 The exhibits begin with an overview of the concept of a watershed and aerial photo of the Rouge River so visitors can get a perspective of the entire area of southeastern Michigan.
 The multi-media videos offer three, six-minute videos about the watershed, hydrologic cycle, and the problems facing the Rouge River.
-The exhibit area also houses several kiosks that encourage visitors to find ways to be a part of the solution with steps you can take at home to improve water quality. - Because the UM-Dearborn Fieldhouse is not equipped with an announcement system, EHS-D used one of the poster designs that was created by the Communications and Marketing Department and posted several of them in the Fieldhouse/Wellness Center in order to spread storm water awareness.
+The exhibit area also houses several kiosks that encourage visitors to find ways to be a part of the solution with steps you can take at home to improve water quality.